HouzuoGuo/laitos/doc/Get started.md

     sudo ./laitos -config <CONFIG FILE> -frontend <LIST>

 Note that:
 - Web, mail, and many other daemons usually bind to [privileged ports](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html), use `sudo` to ensure their proper operation.
 - Replace `<CONFIG FILE>` by the path to your configuration file.
 Both absolute and relative paths are acceptable.
 - Replace `<LIST>` by name of daemons to start.
-Use comma to separate daemon names (e.g.`dnsd,smtpd,httpd`).
+Use comma to separate names (e.g.`dnsd,smtpd,httpd`).
 Here are the options:
   * `dnsd` - Ad-blocking DNS server
   * `httpd` - Web server secured by TLS certificate
   * `insecurehttpd` - Web server without encryption